The wProject Health Check

-Note 2: Some of the suggestions below may have to be performed by your web host or web developer.
+Note 2: Some of the suggestions below may have to be performed by your web host or a web developer.

 WP memory limit

-By default WordPress will attempt to increase the memory limit if it is less than 64MB, but it doesn’t always work.
-The preferred solution is to increase the memory limit yourself using either of the following methods:
+By default WordPress will attempt to increase the memory limit if it is less than 64MB, but it isn’t always reliable.
+The solution is to add this line to the wp-config.php file:

 WP memory used

-How much memory WordPress is currently using.
-This will show a warning if 90% or higher memory is being used.
+A warning will be displayed if 90% or higher memory is being used.

 Upload max filesize

-This value dictates the largest file size allowed when submitting attachments to a form, or in the case of wProject, when attaching files to a task.
+This value dictates the largest file size (single or combined files) allowed when submitting attachments to a form, or in the case of wProject, when attaching files to a task.

 upload_max_filesize = 32M